 Why then do they lead?
 Not because they believe in themselves.
 The greatest Jewish leaders doubted their ability to lead.
 Moses said, “Who am I?”
 “They will not believe in me.”
 “I am not a man of words.”
 Isaiah said, “I am a man of unclean lips.
 Jeremiah said, “I cannot speak for I am a child.”
 Jonah, faced with the challenge of leadership, ran away.

-Leaders lead because there is work to do, there are people in need, there is injustice to be fought, there is wrong to be righted, there are problems to be solved and challenges ahead.
+Leaders lead because there is work to do, there are people in need, there is injustice to be fought, there are wrongs to be righted, there are problems to be solved and challenges ahead.
 Leaders hear this as a call to light a candle instead of cursing the darkness.
 They lead because they know that to stand idly by and expect others to do the work is the too-easy option.
 The responsible life is the best life there is, and is worth all the pain and frustration.
 To lead is to serve – the highest accolade Moses ever received was to be called eved Hashem, “God’s servant,” and there is no higher honour.